Međimurje County: Medieval history

 The Hungarians occupied the region in 896 and expanded to the river Sava, but as the Principality of Hungary transformed to the Kingdom of Hungary, the borders with the Kingdom of Croatia were set along the river Drava.
 In 1102 Croatia entered a personal union with the Kingdom of Hungary.
 During 13th century tradesmen and merchants (mostly ethnic Germans) started to arrive and began to develop the urban localities that are present today.
 Prelog (Perlak) was founded in 1264, shortly after the invasion of the Mongols in 1242, and the other settlements followed.
 Later it was part of Zala County.
 In the beginning of the 14th century, the area was ruled by powerful semi-independent oligarch Henrik Kőszegi.

-Čakovec (Csáktornya) got its name from Count Dimitry Csáky, who at the beginning of the 13th century erected the timber fortification that eventually was "Csáky's tower", mentioned for the first time in 1328.
+Čakovec (Csáktornya) got its name from comes Csák Hahót, who in the mid-13th century erected the timber fortification that eventually was "Csák's tower", mentioned for the first time in 1328.
 King Charles I named Čakovec as the capitol in 1333.
-In 1350, King Louis I. gave the land to viceroy (Ban) Stjepan I Lacković, a member of the ruling Lacković family of Transylvania.
-It remained Lacković property until 1397, when King Sigismund executed Stjepan II Lacković, and took back the area to the Crown.
+In 1350, King Louis I gave the land to viceroy (Ban) Stephen I Lackfi, a member of the ruling Lackfi family of Transylvania.
+It remained Lackfi property until 1397, when King Sigismund executed Stephen II Lackfi, and took back the area to the Crown.

 In 1405, the Celje family received Međimurje (Muraköz) as a gift from the Crown, and the land was mortgaged.
 The monastery in Goričan (Goritsán) managed the administration of the seat of the main territorial dominion as an attorney of the Celje family.
 King Matthias Corvinus bought the mortgage and donated the land to John I Ernuszt and his son, who were Jewish merchants from Sweden, living in Buda.
 The monastery in Goričan, which had managed the administration of the seat of the main territorial dominion, was dissolved.
 The seat of the administration of the main territorial dominion Goričan came under the administration of the Bishop of Ljubljana.
 It remained in the hands of the Ernušts until 1526, when the family died out without heir.